Segev608/MemLeakDetector/README.md

 From here you can use `test.cpp` in "TestSamples" project to write you code, or write it and compile it yourself!
 Of course, it is highly recommended that files you want to test on the system will be compiled in Debug mode.
 This way you can enjoy the additional information that the system is able to obtain on executable files with debug mode compilation.

 After you wrote compiled your code, you need to give your executable as an argument to our program. you can do this by right-click the start-up project ("MainApp") and from there `Properties -> Configuration Properties -> Debugging` and there you can change the command arguments and provide your executable.
 Don't forget to take into account the working directory when providing your executable's path!
-(Do NOT change it!)
+(Do NOT change it!).
+The full walkthough of the arguments and output is later in the "User Guide" section.

 ![image](https://user-images.githubusercontent.com/57449384/122484505-668a6500-cfdd-11eb-818c-69574af6333f.png)

 You can now run the application like you normally would with Visual Studio.

 ### Independent
-On the other hand, if you are interested in using the tool for the purpose of developing your projects, you have come to the right place!
+On the other hand, if you are more of a command-line person, you have come to the right place!
-Here is the recommended way to perform the installation:
+Here is the recommended way to perform the installation and use our tool:

 1. Extract the Memcheck folder from our repository which contains our tool
 2. Prepare a C file that you wish to perform a memory analyze on